DanialArab/Geospatial_Data_Science/My GIS Projects/3. Fire Predictor/README.md

       Row(features=DenseVector([0.0, 2004.0, 180.0, 1.0]))
       Row(features=DenseVector([0.0, 2004.0, 180.0, 1.0]))

-the attributes in the each record above are state_indexed, fire_year, discovery_doy, and fire cause_indexed.
+the attributes in the each record above are state_indexed, fire_year, discovery_doy, and fire_cause_indexed.
 This spark dataframe will be used in different classification algorithms like Logistic Regression and Random Forest Classifier.

-side note:
-I could have approached the problem like a regression task because the data also includes, in addition to the fire size class, the fire size in acres.

-Here are some notes:

-+ I used Spark
-+ ...

 <a name="2"></b>